Spoilers follow for The Boys season 2 and the comic books.

-The Boys season 3 is not only happening but has now actually begun filming as well.
+The Boys season 3 is not only happening, but production on the next instalment begun a while back.

-It's not a huge surprise given how popular The Boys seas 2 was – which, according to Business Insider, became the first non-Netflix series to debut on Nielsen’s list of the top streaming shows – but it's still nice to know that things are properly underway now, especially with so many potential issues with any in-person production.
+That's not a huge surprise, given how popular The Boys season 2 was.
+According to Business Insider, The Boys became the first non-Netflix series to debut on Nielsen’s list of the top streaming shows, but it's still pleasing to see that we'll be getting more adventures involving Billy Butcher and the gang soon.

 Anyone who missed it & wants to see me douche it up for an hour: 1.) why don't you want better things?
 2.)
 Here you go: https://t.co/FUw9Fy5S6D #TheBoys kicks off filming on TUESDAY!#TheBoysTV @TheBoysTV @PrimeVideo #SPNFamily https://t.co/rowaE0e2AqFebruary 15, 2021